-I know these might sound like too many extra steps, but the result is way better.
+This is a highly recommended step if you want a smooth homemade puree.
+It might sound like an extra one, but the result is way better.
 And it's more a waiting game than a hands-on process.
-Both are recommended no matter how you cook the vegetable.

-When the pumpkin or butternut squash is so soft that you can easily pierce it with a knife, open it, remove the pulp with a spoon, and process it first (image above).
-This will make it ultra-smooth which is great for baking recipes.
+When the pumpkin or butternut squash is so soft that you can easily pierce it with a knife, open it, remove the pumpkin flesh with a spoon, and process it first.
+This will make it ultra-smooth which is perfect for your favorite pumpkin recipes.

 - After that, let it drain (image above) until it thickens and is similar in texture to canned pumpkin.

 - You will need a bowl and a colander that fits leaving a space in the bowl for the extra liquid to drain.

 - Depending on the colander I sometimes use a cloth that I have for this type of thing.

 The drained fresh pumpkin puree lasts for several days (I leave it up to a week) in the refrigerator in a sealed container.
 Always taste or smell it before using it.
 You will find it acidic when it starts to go bad.